Fraternal birth order and male sexual orientation: Other findings

 Currin et al. (2015) carried out a study investigating the existence of the fraternal birth order effect in a variety of sexual orientation dimensions – namely, identity, attraction, fantasies, and behavior – whereas previous research studied only one such dimension (identity).
 Participants in the study were split into two groups: a "heterosexual group" and a "non-heterosexual" group.
 To determine what label participants used to identify their sexual orientation, participants were asked, "How would you classify your sexual orientation?" and selected from one of five options (heterosexual, mostly heterosexual, bisexual, mostly gay/lesbian, gay/lesbian).
-People who selected "heterosexual" were place in the heterosexual group, whereas people selecting "gay/lesbian" were placed in the non-heterosexual group.
+People who selected "heterosexual" were placed in the heterosexual group, whereas people selecting "gay/lesbian" were placed in the non-heterosexual group.
 To assess sexual attraction, participants were asked, "How sexually attracted are you to men?" and selected from a 7-point Likert scale ranging from 1 (not at all) to 7 (very much).
 Participants were also asked "How sexually attracted are you to women?" and were presented with the same Likert scale.
 People who selected 1 (not at all) when answering the same sex sexual attraction question were placed in the heterosexual group.
 People who selected 2 or greater were placed in the non-heterosexual group.

 To assess sexual behavior, participants were asked, "What is the total number of male sexual partners you have had?" and "What is the total number of female sexual partners you have had?"
-Sexual partner was defined as someone with whom the participant had penile–vaginal penetration, oral sex, anal sex, and/or mutual masturbation.
+Sexual partner was defined as someone with whom the participant had penile–vaginal penetration, oral sex, anal sex, and/or manual sex.
 Individuals who identified having any same-sex sexual partner (i.e., 1 or more) were placed in the non-heterosexual group while individuals who did not identify having a same-sex sexual partner were placed in the heterosexual group.
 To assess sexual fantasy, participants were asked "What percent of your sexual fantasies during masturbation involve men?" and rated the question from 0% to 100%.
 Each participant was also asked "What percent of your sexual fantasies during masturbation involve women?" and rated the question from 0% to 100%.
 If an individual endorsed having any same-sex sexual fantasies at all (i.e., 1% or greater), they were placed in the non-heterosexual group, otherwise they were placed in the heterosexual group.
 Using these criteria for sexual orientation identity, attraction, fantasies, and behavior, Currin et al. (2015) were unable to demonstrate the effect for any dimensions in their sample of 722 right-handed men (of which 500 were classified as heterosexual and 122 were classified as non-heterosexual), although the study did adjust for family size differences between the two groups.
 A 2017 meta-analysis analyzed studies about the fraternal birth order effect including Currin et al. (2015).
 The meta-analysis had a total sample of 7140 homosexual males and 12,837 heterosexual males.
 The results of the meta-analysis confirmed the reliability of the fraternal birth order effect.